Trump Impeachment: As Robert Mueller Circles In On Paul Manafort, Experts See It As Ominous Sign For President

 While the developments this week have led to increasing speculation that Donald Trump could ultimately face impeachment, there is still no evidence connecting Trump to any of the allegations of collusion with Russian interests.
 For his part, Trump has denied any improper involvement with Russia during or after the campaign.

-[Featured Image by Olivier Doulieryl/ Pool/ Getty Images]
+[Featured Image by Olivier Doulieryl/Pool/Getty Images]